BaffourAdu/bboampong/content/how-to-build-a-graphql-server-using-laravel-part-3/index.md

   }
 }
 ```
-> Note: In this artice my response is shortend to only 10 results
+> Note: In the example above my response is shortend to only 10 results

 ## Paginating our API Response
 In a real world project, it's highly unlikely you will want to return all the users in your database especially if you have hundreds of thousands of users.
 Yes, we will need to implement pagination.

 If you take a look at the full reference of Lighthouse directive you would notice we have a `@paginate` directive readibly available to us to enable pagination.

-Now let's update our schema's query object by replacing `@all` with the `@paginte` directive:
+Now let's update our schema's query object by replacing `@all` with the `@paginate` directive:
 ```
 type Query {
   user(id: ID! @eq): User @first
-  users: [User!]! @paginte
+  users: [User!]! @paginate
 }
 ```
-> Note: Lighthouse caches the schema so remember to clear it by running `php artisan lighthouse:clear-cache` after changes to the Schema file.
+> **Note:** Lighthouse caches the schema file, therefore remember to clear it by running the command `php artisan lighthouse:clear-cache` everytime you udpate the Schema file.

 Should you run the query to retrieve list of all users you should see an error message like:
 `Cannot query field\"id\" on type \"UserPaginator\".`

-I am sure you are asking yourself, why that error after adding the `@paginated` directive?
+I am sure you are asking yourself, why that error after adding the `@paginate` directive?
 Lighthouse behind the scenes changed the return type of the `users` field to get us a paginated set of results.
 Looking at the error message you can deduce the `user` field now returns an object of type `UserPaginator`.

 Below is the transformed schema definition after pagination:
 ```